Leaking Oil or Gasoline Tanks

 If oil tank removal is preferred or required in your situation, Cedar Rock will perform the necessary work with the least possible disturbance of the landscape.

-Soil and environmental assessment must be performed by a NC licensed geologist or engineer, and the company offering these services must also be licensed to practice geology in North Carolina.
+Soil and environmental assessments must be performed by a NC licensed geologist or engineer.
+A company offering geological services must also be licensed to practice geology in North Carolina.

 Site Inspections Essential